KSDunne/statement_beauty/README.md

 ### Target audience

-- Users that are enthusiastic about current beauty trends
+- Users that are interested in current beauty trends and topics
 - Users that would like to book to have their hair or makeup done for an upcoming event
 - Users that are professionals in the beauty industry and would like to collaborate on blog posts or offer their own services through our makeover service